-When working at application level (the so-called "userland") developers are only concerned with programs and libraries stored in a root filesystem.
-Instead, boot loaders and the kernel are assumed to be stable and stored in Flash memory.
+When working at application level (the so-called "userland") developers are only concerned with programs and libraries stored in a root file system.
+Bootloaders and the kernel are assumed to be stable and stored in Flash memory.

 There are many approaches (workflows) to modify/extend the root file system for specific application scenarios; the main ones are described in the following subsections.